pinkychow1010/pinkychow1010.github.io/_posts/2021-12-01-data-fusion.md

 ---
-title: Fusing Satellite Data 🧱
+title: Satellite Data Fusion @ DLR
 layout: post
 category: project
 sidebar-hide: true
 ---

-## DLR contract: Landsat - MODIS Data Fusion
+## Landsat - MODIS Data Fusion

 This project is a work contract with DLR, which aims to gain additional information about surface water dynamics from satellite imagery by fusing Landsat and MODIS data.